mjggibson4/mjggibson4.github.io/Scope.md

 ## Future Developments

+The following changes could be made to the current project to make it move reflective of reality and more useful in general.

 * Place a energy cost of moving within the domain by removing a set amount from an agents store on each move
 * Remove agents whose energy store is at 0
 * Randomly remove agents to simulate natural deaths within a population
 * Introduce disease to the model.
 Set a defined agent as being infected and allow this agent to pass the infection on to agents within a defined distance.
+* Record the number of agents and display this within an animated graph